Discovery-Sourced CMDB: Live, Governed, and Built for Agentic IT

 Multi-source reconciliation

-Where two discovery sources disagree on a CI attribute, Virima applies configured authority rules to resolve the conflict and retains the full reconciliation history.
+When two discovery sources disagree on a CI attribute, Virima applies configured authority rules to resolve the conflict.
+The full reconciliation history is retained for audit.

 Number 3